nrfconnect/sdk-nrf/samples/bluetooth/alexa_gadget/README.rst

 ********

 When connected, the sample performs the handshake procedure and informs the peer of its supported capabilities.
-Directives sent by the connected peer are printed as log messages when :option:`CONFIG_LOG` is set.
+Directives sent by the connected peer are printed as log messages when :kconfig:`CONFIG_LOG` is set.
 Additionally, when the "wake word" State Update directive is received, LED 3 on the development kit is turned on.

 Gadget capabilities